dcalc/WaLSAtools_fork/README.md

-## WaLSA Code Repository for Detection and Analysis Techniques
+## WaLSA Code Repository for Detection and Analysis Tools